TheGP/untidetect-tools/README.md

 * [Morelogin](https://www.morelogin.com/?from=AAA2qquLhqBd) - 2 free, $9 for 10 profiles and 2 users
 * [Dolphin-anty](https://dolphin-anty.com/a/3047556) - 10 free, $89 for 100
 * [OctoBrowser](https://octobrowser.net/)
-* [ixBrowser](https://ixbrowser.com/en) - free, core is a bit old but they say because of too few changes they didn't update yet (and it is not detected as old)
+* [ixBrowser](https://ixbrowser.com/en) - free, core is a bit old but they say because of too few changes they didn't update yet (and it is not detected as old), API by request.
+Useless:

-* [antbrowser](https://antbrowser.pro) - too many lies detected by CreepJS
+* [AntBrowser](https://antbrowser.pro) - too many lies detected by CreepJS
 * [Switch Antidetect](https://switch.mybot.su) - using Chrome 103 while 120 is out.
 Too slow updates.
 * [GhostBrowser](https://ghostbrowser.com/) - only user-agent switch, easily fingerprinted

-https://cpa.rip/stati/antidetect-palivo/ - a bit old article on how anti-detect browsers can be detected
+A bit old [article on how anti-detect browsers can be detected](https://cpa.rip/stati/antidetect-palivo/).
+Example from the article: `if( Object.getOwnPropertyNames(navigator)[0] ) alert('fake parameters detected');`

 # Detection tests